gnud/multi-env-docker-compose-sample/README.md

 ```

 In short:

-- We link the original docker-compose.base.yml
+- We link the original docker-compose.base.yml.

-- We create new .env file
+- We create new .env file.

-    - Inside each .env we can control the inside port and the outside port and other user configurable options
+   - Each .env can configure the inside/outside ports and other user configurable options.

 Each override has the example structure: